lroehrs/icmplib/docs/2-functions.md

   - Type: `bool`
   - Default: `True`

+- `interface`

+  The network interface to bind to (e.g., 'eth0', 'wlan0').
+By default, the socket is not bound to a specific interface.

+  *Only available on Unix systems.
+Ignored on Windows.*

+  - Type: `str`
+  - Default: `None`

 - `payload`

   The payload content in bytes.
 A random payload is used by default.